-This week the committee continued its study of Growing Forward 2.
-It continued its focus on marketing and trade of agricultural products on Monday February 13th, and switched to a study on meeting consumer demand on Wednesday February 15th.
-The previous program, Growing Forward 1, comes to an end in March 2013 and the committee has been seeking witnesses to report on the effectiveness of the previous program, as well as where improvements could be made for the second.
+This week the Committee finished its study of Growing Forward 2, continuing its focus on meeting consumer demand.
+The previous program, Growing Forward 1, comes to an end in March 2013 and the Committee has been seeking witnesses to report on the effectiveness of the previous program, as well as where improvements could be made for the second.